dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

     > [!WARNING]
     > Invoking an unregistered event, with the `InvokeEvents` method, doesn't throw an exception.

 - In the `CreateMauiApp` method of your `MauiProgram` class, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object.
-Then, on the `ILifecycleBuilder` object, call the `AddEvent` method and specify the native event name and the `Action` that will be invoked when the native event is raised:
+Then, on the `ILifecycleBuilder` object, call the `AddEvent` method and specify the platform event name and the `Action` that will be invoked when the platform event is raised:

     ```csharp
-    using Microsoft.Maui;
-    using Microsoft.Maui.Controls.Hosting;
     using Microsoft.Maui.LifecycleEvents;

-    namespace NativeLifecycleDemo
+    namespace PlatformLifecycleDemo
     {
         public static class MauiProgram
         {